rpp33-sdc-violet/reviews-service/README.md

 # Reviews API Service
-Project Atelier's Reviews API Service is responsible for CRUD operations pertaining to data for Ratings and Reviews.
+Project Atelier's Reviews API Service is responsible for CRUD operations on data for Ratings and Reviews.
+Due to increased demands of production traffic, it replaced the existing API with a back end system design that can support the full data set and scaled to 5000 RPS with a latency of < 10ms and 0% error rate, a 270% increase in throughput.

 ## Table of Contents
   - <a href='#usage'>Usage</a>